genticx/quince/README.md

 # Quince

-A lightweight pinata.cloud client for Rust that compiles to WebAssembly.
+A lightweight pinata.cloud wasm client in Rust.

 ## Features